arkon/ng-inline-svg/README.md

 import { InlineSVGConfig } from 'ng-inline-svg';

 @Injectable()
-export class SVGonfig extends InlineSVGConfig {
+export class SVGConfig extends InlineSVGConfig {
   // Do what ever conditions you need to set this, e.g. checking for server-side rendering
   // and only set baseURL when server-side rendered if you want.